December 31, 2000

 If we think of love as in itself the answer to all the problems human beings face, we will constantly be disappointed by it.

 If we search for perfection in a mate and refuse to be satisfied by anything less than that, we will never really experience sexual or marital love.
+If we are unwilling to undergo the interpersonal negotiations, we will never be able to give our love to anyone.

 Since love does not simply happen, as I have been suggesting, it must emerge as the saving remnant of our endless yearning for happy and meaningful lives.